codeldorado/country_encyclopedia/README.md

 ## Installation and running

-Make sure that you've installed node (>18.13.0) and npm is installed on your machine.
+Make sure that you have node (>18.13.0) and npm installed on your machine.

 1. Clone the repositroy